-A Complete Guide to Mgahinga Gorilla National Park
+A Complete Guide to Mgahinga Gorilla National Park and the Virunga Region

 Welcome to Mgahinga National Park, a complete guide for visitors with everything you need to know about the Mgahinga Gorilla National Park in South West Uganda.
 Our aim is to provide free and inspiring advice to help you plan an amazing experience in Mgahinga National Park.
 Whether you are looking at gorilla trekking in the park, hiking the Virunga Volcanoes, golden monkey tracking, you will find all the information to plan your trip.